CARPENTER TECHNOLOGY (CRS) — Institutional Holders & Hedge Fund Ownership

 How do you measure hedge fund conviction and institutional concentration in CRS?

 We evaluate fund conviction by looking at portfolio weight rather than just absolute share count.
-By tracking how the largest holders —such as SurgoCap , Egerton Capital , and Third Point as of Q4 2025— change their position sizing quarter-over-quarter, we help investors distinguish between active capital accumulation and passive holding.
+By tracking how the largest holders —such as SurgoCap , Third Point , and Egerton Capital as of Q1 2026— change their position sizing quarter-over-quarter, we help investors distinguish between deliberate position sizing changes and passive mark-to-market drift.

 Does the CRS ownership data include short interest or options?